Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency

-One important kind of network with text-associated nodes is \textit{software package dependency networks}.
+One important kind of network with text-associated nodes is \textit{software package dependency networks} (SPDN).
 They play essential roles in modern software package management systems.
-For example, in most cases, when a user installs a software package on a modern GNU/Linux distribution via its software package management system (which is the most common way to install software), a software package dependency network is queried so that the software package management system installs necessary dependencies of that software package.
-Unfortunately, to the best of our knowledge, software package dependency networks have not hitherto been studied in the context of network embeddings (despite that they have been studied in the context of data mining for other purposes, e.g., \cite{smbbgmpa17,dmc18})---the huge literature of network embeddings have been largely focusing on social networks, citation networks, and web networks (e.g., \cite{ylzsc15,gf18}).
+For example, in most cases, when a user installs a software package on a modern GNU/Linux distribution via its software package management system (which is the most common way to install software), an SPDN is queried so that the software package management system installs necessary dependencies of that software package.
+Unfortunately, to the best of our knowledge, SPDNs have not hitherto been studied in the context of network embeddings (despite that they have been studied in the context of data mining for other purposes, e.g., \cite{smbbgmpa17,dmc18})---the huge literature of network embeddings have been largely focusing on social networks, citation networks, and web networks (e.g., \cite{ylzsc15,gf18}).

 In this paper: (1) We create two new directed networks with text-associated and multi-labeled nodes, the package dependency networks in Debian and Fedora, two popular GNU/Linux distributions.
 (2) We propose \textit{parent-child text-associated DeepWalk-1/-2} (PCTADW-1/PCTADW-2), two algorithms for learning network embeddings for directed networks with text-associated nodes, and we demonstrate that PCTADW-1 and PCTADW-2 outperformed other algorithms in terms of effectiveness.
 (3) The systematic presence of analogies has been long observed in word embeddings and has played an essential role in human understanding of word embeddings and algorithmically understanding words (e.g.,~\cite{msccd13}).
 Unfortunately, such analogies have not been systematically observed in network and document embeddings.
 For the first time, we observe the systematic presence of analogies in network embeddings.
-Similar to the role of analogies as in word embeddings, this may potentially open up a new instrument for better understanding networks and documents algorithmically using their embeddings as well as for better human understanding of network and document embeddings.
+(4) We finally demonstrate that a network embedding can be novelly used for better understanding \textit{software attributes} (SAs), such as how software are developed, software user interface, etc.